RodZill4/material-maker/doc/node_perlin.rst

 Perlin noise node
 ~~~~~~~~~~~~~~~~~

-The Perlin noise node outputs a Perlin noise texture.
+The Perlin noise node outputs a texture generated as a sum of Perlin noise functions
+with increasing frequencies and decreasing amplitudes.

 .. image:: images/node_perlin.png